studiorack/studiorack-core/README.md

 ## Installation

-To install the common package, run the command:
+To install, build and run code locally, first install dependencies:

-    npm install @studiorack/core
+    npm install

 ## Usage

-Import the package using:

-    import { toolInstall } from '@studiorack/core';

-Then use the available methods as normal.
+Run dev command:

+    npm run dev

+Or to create and run a production build:

+    npm run build
+    npm start

 ## Deployment

-Release an updated version on npm by simply creating a version tag:
+This package is versioned using git tags:

     npm version patch
     git push && git push origin --tags

-Then publish to npm using:
+It is published to npm using:

     npm publish